We are improving your Namecheap.com experience

 Security is very important at Namecheap.
 We operate a policy of security through obscurity so there will be no photos or descriptions of the security devices in use.
 But I will say we’ve taken a best-in-class procurement process in selecting hardware for firewalling, DDoS detection, DDOS mitigation and more.

 We’re using extremely powerful Dell blade servers to provide the underlying physical hardware for VMWare.
 Each server contains multiple E5-2650v2 CPUs, maximum RAM allocations and a plethora of 10G ports to connect to our storage infrastructure.
-Use of the M1000e chassis improves cabling, improves reliability and reduces energy consumption.
+The use of the M1000e chassis improves cabling, improves reliability and reduces energy consumption.

 The completed build – minus some tidying, cable management and general house-keepings, looks something like this: